What time is Hard Sun on TV?

 Is it violent?

-In the latest issue of Radio Times, TV writer David Butcher warns: “the pre-title opening scene where Agyness Deyn’s character is attacked in her house is really nasty”.
+In a previous issue of Radio Times, TV writer David Butcher warns: “the pre-title opening scene where Agyness Deyn’s character is attacked in her house is really nasty”.
 Perhaps not one for the faint of heart.

 Is there a Hard Sun trailer?